conorshortt123/graphtheory-project-repo/OVERVIEW.md

 			frag1.accept.edges.append(accept)
 ```

-These are just two of the operators that are in the compiler, look at *compiler.py* for the entire contents of my programs compiler.
+These are just two of the operators that are in the compiler, look at *compiler.py* for the entire contents of my program's compiler.

 ## How to Run:
 This program requires you to have Python 3 installed.
 Python is a widely used high-level programming language first launched in 1991.
 Since then, Python has been gaining popularity and is considered as one of the most popular and flexible server-side programming languages.
-So far it has been the easiest programming language for me to learn, as it handles a significant amount of little discrepencies that most programming languages require you to have.
+So far it has been the easiest programming language for me to learn, as it handles a significant amount of little discrepancies that most programming languages require you to have.
 Curled brackets, semi-colons, etc.</br>

 Python version 3.7.2 was the version lecturer Ian McGloughlin used for this project, so I followed suit.
 You can find this version of Python at [python.org](https://www.python.org/downloads/), navigate to specific downloads, this version was released on 24th of December 2018.

 Download the installer and select <b>*Install Now*</b>, also select <b>*Install launcher for all users*</b> and <b>*Add Python 3.7 to PATH*</b>.
 This will allow you to run python scripts from CMD (windows command line).

 Once Python is installed you can verify it by opening CMD and typing <b>*python --version*</b>.
-If the python is installed succesfully this command will print the python version you installed to the console.
+If the python is installed successfully this command will print the python version you installed to the console.
 You must then clone my repository by typing *<b>git clone https://github.com/conorshortt123/graphtheory-project-repo.git</b>*.
 You must then navigate to the project folder by typing *<b>cd ./graphtheory-project-repo/Regex_Python_Scripts/</b>*.

 Once in this directory you can run the program by typing *<b>python run.py -r "your regular expression here* -s "your string here"</b>.
 The program will then return the output "This regular expression matches the string", or "This regular expression does not match the string".